molgenis/vibe-suppl/README.md

 # vibe-suppl
 This repo contains supplemental files regarding the Java application found [here][vibe].
+Note that these are in no way needed to use the vibe tool, but were used to generate additional information (such as benchmarking).
+They were created with the assumption that they are used exactly in the way they are meant to be used, so while certain checks/validations might be present, using these scripts in the wrong way might result in weird behavior.

 ## Benchmarking